thunze/abitur/englisch/part_1.md

 		- only describes feelings of one particular character in the story
 		- sympathy with the character we are told most about
 	- ***first-person narrator:***
+		- a character tells the story from his / her perspective
+		- also mostly the main character
+		- most sympathy with the narr
 - ***narrative techniques***
 	- ***point of view:***
 - show use of ***language***